sintaxi/phonegap/lib/cordova-cli/README.md

 # Hooks

 Projects created by cordova-cli have `before` and `after` hooks for each [project command](#project_commands).

 There are two types of hooks: project-specific ones and module-level ones.
+Both of these types of hooks receive the project root folder as a parameter.

 ## Project-specific Hooks